 1. Reliable, Data-Based Reports

-Google Analytics provides reliable, quantitative reports organizations can use to understand their strengths and weaknesses better.
+Google Analytics provides reliable, quantitative reports organizations can use to understand their user segment’s strengths and weaknesses better.
 Testimonials from satisfied clients are wonderful, and even complaints can be useful, but clients are likely to have biases — they’re only human.
-Google Analytics reports focus on specific metrics and analyses for nonprofits to convey information you can rely on for growth.
+Google Analytics reports focus on specific metrics and analyses for nonprofit traffic sources to convey the information you can rely on for growth.

 2. Meticulously Tracked Data

 Google Analytics doesn’t merely track your data — it tracks and analyzes it meticulously.
-It runs on every page of your site and covers dozens of metrics that give you the information you need to set your organization up for success.
+It runs on every page of your site and covers dozens of metrics that give you the information you need to set your organization up for success and a stronger community engagement.

 3. Building on Current Strengths